-As we get closer to Easter it is tempting to splurge on a cute and cuddly bunny as a gift for your children.
-We encourage all potential adopters to understand that rabbits require a commitment and can live for around 10 years when cared for properly.
+With their wiggly noses and cottontails, it is easy to swoon over the cuteness of a rabbit.
+However, we encourage all potential adopters to understand that rabbits require a commitment and can live for around 10 years when cared for properly.
 Don’t adopt a rabbit on a whim.
 Adopt a rabbit because you love rabbits and are willing to put in the commitment and love needed to give them a great forever home.
-If you can’t commit to a long-term pet, we recommend maybe giving your child a chocolate rabbit or a stuffed rabbit toy for Easter as an alternative.

 Rabbits are quiet pets

 If you live in a home where walls are thin and neighbors are less than enthusiastic to hear your pet barking, squawking or running amuck, consider adopting a rabbit.
 Rabbits make little to no noise and will keep both you and your neighbors happy.

 Rabbits are very smart animals and with proper positive reinforcements, they can be trained like other pets.
 Rabbits instinctively will use a litter box, much like a kitten or cat, if they’ve been spayed or neutered and it is readily available to them.
 Some rabbits enjoy activities like agility courses and can be trained using clickers or treats such as fresh fruit.
 Depending on your rabbit’s personality and activity level, the possibilities are endless.

 They are very social companions and form strong bonds

 Rabbits are very curious, playful and social creatures that enjoy spending time with their owners.
 They can also enjoy socializing with other family members, children and pets with adult supervision.
 Some single rabbits bond so strongly with their owners that they come when called and even jump up onto an open lap.